A fan’s guide – the club from early doors to today

 A relaxation in 1998 of the club’s strict rules protecting its amateur status, allowing the hiring of former professionals, helped Queen’s Park to runs in the league and occasional cup shocks.
 The League Cup win over Aberdeen in 2006 was complemented by promotion to the third flight the same season.

-Since then, the highlights were a rare derby with Rangers in 2012-13, a 2-1 win over Dundee in the League Cup that same season – and the late play-off goal against Arbroath in 2015.
+Until the club turned fully professional in 2019, fans could savour a rare derby with Rangers in 2012-13, a 2-1 win over Dundee in the League Cup that same season – and a late goal to settle the semi-final of the League One play-off against Arbroath in 2015.
+A narrow defeat to Stenhousemuir condemned the Spiders to more fourth-tier purgatory – but not for much longer.

 Where to Drink